How to Choose a Tumble Dryer: UK Buyer Guide

 Cheap tumble dryers

-Best if lower upfront spend still matters, but you want a broader shortlist.
+Best if lower upfront spend still matters, but you want a broader budget shortlist.

 Best if long-term ownership value matters more than the cheapest entry point.